List of The Specials band members

 The Specials were an English 2 tone and ska revival band formed in 1977 in Coventry.
 The bands first stable lineup of the group consisted of Terry Hall and Neville Staple on vocals, Jerry Dammers on keyboards, Lynval Golding and Roddy Radiation on guitars, Horace Panter on bass, John Bradbury on drums, and Dick Cuthell and Rico Rodriguez on horns.

+No one person stayed with the Specials through every line-up change, though there were players (including Hall, Staple, Panter, Golding, and Radiation) who left and returned -- sometimes more than once.
 By the time the band disbanded in 2022, they consisted of Hall (who had recently died), Golding and Panter, alongside keyboardist Nikolaj Torp Larsen and trombonist Tim Smart (both since 2008), lead guitarist Steve Cradock and trumpeter Pablo Mendelssohn (both since 2014), drummer Kendrick Rowe (since 2019), vocalist Hannah Hu and rhythm guitarist Stan Samuel (both since 2021).

 History

 The group was formed in 1977 by songwriter/keyboardist Dammers, vocalist Tim Strickland, guitarist/vocalist Lynval Golding, drummer Silverton Hutchinson and bassist Horace Panter (a.k.a.
 Sir Horace Gentleman).
 Strickland was replaced by Terry Hall shortly after the band's formation.
 The band was first called the Automatics, then the Coventry Automatics.
 Guitarist Roddy Byers (usually known as Roddy Radiation) agreed to join the band in March 1978 ahead of a recording session of demos.
 During the tour Neville Staple, who was initially one of the roadies, became a full member of The Specials.
 In 1979, drummer Hutchinson left the band and was replaced by John Bradbury.
 Horn players Dick Cuthell and Rico Rodriguez also joined the band at the same time.

 In 1981 Staple, Hall and Golding all left the band.
 Rodriguez and Panter also stopped performing with the band.
 Rhoda Dakar (previously a backing vocalist) joined as permanent vocalist, alongside John Shipley (from the Swinging Cats) on guitar, and Nicky Summers on bass.
 Rodriguez and Panter returned to the band for touring.
 After touring, Dakar briefly departed the band were briefly joined by Satch Dickson and Groco (percussion) and Anthony Wymshurst (guitar).
 Dakar soon returned alongside new co-vocalists Egidio Newton and Stan Campbell, as well as violinist Nick Parker.
 The new line-up (still known as the Special AKA) finally issued a new full-length album In the Studio in 1984.
 Officially, the band was now a sextet: Dakar, Campbell, Bradbury, Dammers, Shipley and new bassist Gary McManus.
 Dammers then dissolved the band and pursued political activism.